Homework 1

 61 American Airlines in Mexico

 When American Airlines decided to advertise the luxurious aspect of flying business class to their Mexican customers, they thought it would make sense to focus on the leather seats.
 They therefore used the slogan ‘fly in leather’ which, in Spanish, read ‘Vuelo en Cuero’.
-What the Spanish dictionary had neglected to inform them was that the phrase ‘en cuero’ is a slang term for
+What the Spanish dictionary had neglected to inform them was that the phrase ‘en cuero’ is a slang term for‘in the nude’.
+It soon emerged that there was little demand for mile-high naturism among Mexico’s business flyers.

 69 Planet Hollywood Big egos, weak brand